exile2003/add-dates-to-bookmarks/README.md

 # modify-bookmarks

-#### This application allows you to add bookmark creation dates in a saved bookmark file.
+#### This is standalone application, that allows you to add bookmark creation dates in a saved bookmark file.

 To add dates to the bookmark file of the browser, export the bookmark file and save it to disk.
 For example, for the Сhrome browser, select - ︙ in the upper right corner ⇒ Bookmarks ⇒ Bookmark manager or Ctrl + Shift + O. Then ︙ in the